Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 - Clemson's games this year have gone over the total in one out of five opportunities (20%).

-- The Tigers have six giveaways this season, while the Orange have six takeaways .
+- The Tigers have six turnovers this season, equal to the number of takeaways for the Orange.

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.